oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/install.md

 ```

-For helm version 3.x, you should have added the stable repository if you have not done so.
+For helm version 3.x, you should have added the stable repository if it has not been done already.

 ```bash
 $ helm repo add stable https://kubernetes-charts.storage.googleapis.com/